minprog/progbg2/hangman/classic/hangman.md

 # Classic Hangman

-> Note: the analysis for this problem must be done individually.
-Instructions for the analysis are included in the assignments below.
-{:.bg-warning}

 ## tl;dr

 Implement a program that allows someone to play the classic Hangman game against the computer.